cfelde/AKAP-docs/docs/components.md

 ## AKAP utils

-With the AKAP registry contract is up and running, everyone is free to build on top of it.
-While there's is nothing wrong with using it directly, we understand that it might often be a bit "low level" to build directly on top of it.
+With the AKAP registry contract up and running, everyone is free to build on top of it.
+While there is nothing wrong with using it directly, we understand that it might often be a bit "low level" to build directly on top of it.
 Hence, we also make available a set of utilities, tools and similar, which help you leverage the power of the DAG more easily.

 Contrary to the AKAP registry contract, which remains a fixed bedrock, AKAP utils is expected to evolve over time.
 There are no fixed deployments of these utils, and you are instead encouraged to use them more as a library or starting point in your own smart contracts.